Determining the Anisotropic Exchange Coupling of CrO_2 via First-Principles Density Functional Theory Calculations: Introduction

 \section{Introduction}

-CrO$_2$ is one of only a few known ferromagnetic oxides, and is the only material which has been experimentally shown to be a ferromagnetic ``half-metal''\cite{DFT-CrO2,ji}.
-A half-metal is a material which is a metal for one spin channel and an insulator for the other.
+CrO$_2$ is one of only a few known ferromagnetic oxides and is predicted to be a half-metal by first-principles calculations.\cite{DFT-CrO2} In fact, it is the only material which has been experimentally shown to be a ferromagnetic ``half-metal,''\cite{ji,gg} a material that is a metal for one spin channel and an insulator for the other.
 CrO$_2$ crystallizes in the rutile crystal structure (Figure~\ref{rutile}), as do TiO$_2$, VO$_2$, MnO$_2$, RuO$_2$, and SnO$_2$.
 The existence of isostructural oxides with a variety of different electronic and magnetic properties makes the rutile system interesting for theoretical investigations of spintronics because one can envisage the growth of layered devices with the same crystal structure throughout.
 Since CrO$_2$ offers such special opportunities for understanding oxide spintronics, it is important to establish how well our standard electronic structure tools work in dealing with the electronic and magnetic structure of this material.
-It is well known that they encounter difficulties in dealing with many transition metal oxides, including the very similar oxide VO$_2$, which DFT also predicts to be a half-metal at 0K, \cite{VO2paper} but is observed to be an insulator.
-An additional motiviation for understanding exchange interactions in CrO$_2$ is the fact that its Curie temperature ($T_c=386.5$ K)\cite{curie,curie2} is sufficiently close to room temperature that its magnetic properties are significantly degraded at room temperature, hindering potential spintronics applications.
+It is well known that they encounter difficulties in dealing with many transition metal oxides, including the very similar oxide VO$_2$, which DFT\cite{Kohn-Sham} also predicts to be a half-metal at 0K, \cite{VO2paper} but is observed to be an insulator.
+An additional motivation for understanding exchange interactions in CrO$_2$ is the fact that its Curie temperature ($T_c=386.5$ K)\cite{curie,curie2} is sufficiently close to room temperature that its magnetic properties are significantly degraded at room temperature, hindering potential spintronics applications.
 A better understanding may point the way to improvement.